Fahredin Nuri: Later years

-Engineer Fahredin Nuri was retired against his will in 1974.
-After his retirement he gave his contribution at the Roads-Bridge Institute at the Directorate of Fish Farming and Fishing Techniques Designs by the Ministry of Food and Light Industry.
+Engineer Fahredin Nuri was put into retirement against his will in 1974.
+After that, he gave his contribution to the Roads-Bridge Institute and the Directorate of Fish Farming and Fishing Techniques Designs of the Ministry of Food and Light Industry.

-In 1981 Engineer Fahredin Nuri started to have his first health eyesight problems.
-The attempt of familiars to ensure him a more professional medical treatment abroad barged into the indifference and the mental dismiss of the Communist Albanian authorities.
+In 1981 Engineer Fahredin Nuri started to have his first eyesight problems.
+The attempt of his family to ensure him a more professional medical treatment abroad was met by indifference and dismiss from the Communist Albanian authorities.

 Fahredin Nuri died on 16 November 1984.

 His contribution to Albanian Hydrologic Engineering is significant and unique.
 Many refer to him as the Master of the Agricultural Hydrologic Engineering Science in Albania.